The Covid pandemic has pushed businesses worldwide to adopt a work-from-home culture.

 Your endpoint security software should have key components to make your networks and devices secure.
 These can include machine-learning classification to detect zero-day threats near real-time and advanced protection from a ransomware attack and antivirus to detect and protect an endpoint device and operating system from malware.

 It should also offer you proactive web security to ensure safe browsing along with data classification and data breach prevention.

 Lastly, it should contain email and disk encryption to prevent data exfiltration.
-Your endpoint security software is essential as it offers your remote team an email gateway to block phishing attempts.
+Your endpoint security software is essential as it offers your remote team an email gateway to block phishing attacks.

 Here are some of the best-hosted endpoint protection solutions available that may pique your interest:

 Vendor screening is an important process through which a business can determine the safety of vendors an organization may deal with to carry out business operations.

 - Hire vendors with as much diligence as hiring an employee.

 - Demand for written contracts on vendor performance.

 - Quickly look over the analytics to see if their performance matches their claims.